 Wouldn’t you love to have the influencers in your industry saying those types of things about your book?

-But how do you do it, especially if you don’t have an existing relationship with the influencer?
+But how do you ask someone to write a foreword or testimonial, especially if you don’t have an existing relationship with the influencer?
 And what do you ask for once you’ve made the connection?

-Never fear – in this post I’ll be answering all of the common questions I get regarding forewords and testimonials.
+Never fear – in this post I’ll be answering all of the common questions I get about asking for forewords and testimonials.

 Foreword and testimonial FAQs